LostArtefacts/TRX/docs/trx/GAME_STRINGS.md

 > [!NOTE]
 > Nearly all pickup items exist in two forms, as early games differentiate
 > between a sprite displayed on the ground and a 3D object depicted in the
 > inventory ring.
-Each form has its own key.
-Secrets are a notable exception,
+Each form has its own key, and the inventory one references
+> the ground one, so renaming the ground key renames both.
+Secrets are a
-> as they never appear in the inventory ring in the original game.
+> notable exception, as they never appear in the inventory ring in the
+> original game.

 ## Translation Workflow